rapp-project/rapp-platform/rapp_audio_processing/README.md

 #Methodology

 The audio processing node was created in order to perform necessary operations for the speech recognition modules to operate for all audio cases.
-Even though both the Google and Sphinx4 speech recognition modules were functional when the input was captured from a headset, the same did not happen with the audio captured from the NAO robot.
+Even though both Google and Sphinx4 speech recognition modules are functional when the input is captured from a headset, the same does not apply with audio captured from the NAO robot.

 NAO is able to record a single audio file at a time (wav or ogg), either from all microphones (4 channels at 48kHz) or from any single microphone (1 channel, 16kHz).
 The RAPP Speech detection modules can operate either with ogg or with wav (1 and 4 channels) by employing the Audio processing node.
 Nevertheless, the one-channel audio is the most appropriate selection, since Sphinx-4 requires single channel wav files, with a 16kHz sample rate and 16 bit little-endian format.
 The NAO captured audio contains considerable background static noise, being probably the result of a cooling fan that also exists in the NAO head.
 The problem raised is that the high noise levels cause Sphinx-4, as well as Google API to fail by producing no output.